alejandrohdez00/alejandrohdez00.github.io/_posts/2024-10-27-creativity-recombination.md

 When we finally understand an artwork, we've discovered shared regularities in our collective experience.
 Even when we interpret things differently or have different backgrounds, we're drawing from fundamentally similar human experiences, similar historical data.
 That is why art works, and discovering these connections can evoke powerful emotional responses like crying, laughing, joy, or terror.

-The flip side is that if the observer is missing some part of the historical data or representations, they might not decompress the information exactly as the artist did.
+The flip side is that if the observer is missing some part of the historical data or representations, they might not decompress the information exactly as the artist originally did.
 However, as I mentioned earlier, while this could be a problem in science, it’s not an issue in art.
 Art encodes information in a way that allows observers to uncover other regularities, leading to meaningful decompressions that are valuable to them personally.

-For example, I might not fully understand Romanticism and thus cannot grasp my uncle's intended full message in the artwork.
+For example, I might not fully understand Romanticism history and thus cannot grasp my uncle's intended full message in the artwork.
 Yet, I could still interpret the weighting scales as black mirrors reflecting me observing the art, extracting a unique message about my own subjective experience.
 This is why art has no dead ends, it has no fixed rules.
 Unlike science, the decompression process in art can lead to entirely different and equally valid results.

 Again, Borges' Pierre Menard captured this perfectly.
 Even the same text can yield different information extraction for different people, based on their individual histories and associations.

-*Note: We are focusing in a more contemporary art style in this description, where the beaty in the realization of new regularities in the data is more obvious.
+*Note: We are focusing in a more contemporary art style in this description, where the beauty in the realization of new regularities in the data is more obvious.
 More traditional paintings, as argued by Schmidhuber, also fulfill this.
-By applying geometry and appealing graphic ideas they compress data in an appealing and novel way.*
+By applying geometry and appealing graphic ideas they compress data in an appealing and novel way, painting less than the sum of its parts.*

 ## Are AI models creative already?